Opinion dynamics: Statistical physics and beyond: Models of opinion dynamics

 \subsubsection{Majority models}

-There are two families of models relying on the majority principle.
-This means that an individual updates their opinion based on the majority opinion within their local neighborhood or group of interaction partners.
-The first is based on the Galam majority model \cite{galam_majority_1986,galam_social_1990}, and the second on the majority vote model \cite{de_oliveira_isotropic_1992}.
-While the first family leads to consensus, at least in the its basic version, the second does not and will therefore be discussed in \sref{sec:conformity_and_anticonformity}.
+There are two families of models that rely on the majority principle, according to which individuals update their opinions in response to the majority opinion within their local neighborhood.
+The first family is based on the Galam majority model \cite{galam_majority_1986,galam_social_1990}, whereas the second is based on the majority vote model \cite{de_oliveira_isotropic_1992}.
+While the first family leads to consensus, at least in its basic version, the second does not and will therefore be discussed in \sref{sec:conformity_and_anticonformity}.